 Composting is more than an eco-friendly fad.
-Using decomposed waste materials can provide a nutrient-starved soil with the ingredients that it needs to allow plants to thrive.
+Using decomposed waste materials can provide nutrient-starved soil with the ingredients that it needs to allow plants to thrive.
 It is also becoming a viable option for those seeking to limit their mark on the world by limiting the kitchen and yard waste that fills landfills or requires burning in incinerators.
-In this article we are trying to find the best compost bin on the market today.
+In this article, we are trying to find the best compost bin on the market today.

 The process itself requires a contained area to store debris as it decomposes.
 While some homeowners build their own composting bins, there are pre-made products available with design features that make them great bins or even the best compost tumblers to use.

 One of the major benefits to composting is the ability to improve the soil on our property.
 Compost makes an excellent fertilizer, adding a variety of nutrients and microorganisms throughout the yard.
 It adds a boost that plants can thrive and grow on.

 Another consideration for many people is the environmentally friendly aspect of composting.
 According to some EPA estimates, Americans throw away approximately 35 million tons of food each year.
 Add to this the millions of tons of lawn clippings and tree leaves, and it is easy to see how composting can lessen the impact on landfills or incinerators.

 Compost is also a natural source of nutrients that allows homeowners to avoid using chemicals on their lawn.
 This material provides a long-term source of nutrients instead of a quick infusion.
 Chemical treatments are also prone to being washed away easily, something that compost does not suffer from.

 The best compost bin can provide ease of use while making sure that the compost made is up to a high standard, assuming the best practices are followed.

 The first thing we will need to consider is space needed.
 The size of the bin will depend upon the amount of material a kitchen and yard can generate.
 A sunny location will speed up the decomposition process.